 Inline validation saves users from potential extra work.
 Microinteractions communicate to users whether their login and password meets all requirements.

 But it’s not only digital products that can benefit from error prevention.
 This approach works equally well in other products we use.
 For example, many modern cars have pre-crash safety technology.
-One of the most helpful systems is a blind spot monitoring system.
-Changing lanes while driving is a potentially dangerous operation that lead to accidents—drivers can miss vehicles in other lanes because they are in a blind spot.
+One of the most helpful systems is a blind-spot monitoring system.
+Changing lanes while driving is a potentially dangerous operation that leads to accidents—drivers can miss vehicles in other lanes because they are in a blind spot.

-The blind spot monitoring system act as an assistant—it monitors blind zones and warns the driver about the danger of a collision when changing lanes.
-Most of such systems pair audio feedback (beep tone) together with a visual indication on the left or right rear mirrors.
+The blind spot monitoring system acts as an assistant—it monitors specific zones and warns the driver about the danger of a collision when changing lanes.
+Many such systems pair audio feedback (usually via a beep tone) together with a visual indication on the left or right rear mirrors.
 By doing that, the system prevents the user from making the error.